Lorti/manu.ninja/src/pages/2020-02-29-storyblok-graphql-vue-js-apollo/index.md

 </html>
 ```

-Next install the Storyblok binding for Vue.js to make elements clickable by the user.
+Next, install the Storyblok binding for Vue.js to make elements clickable by the user.

 ```
 npm install storyblok-vue --save